wapringle/mockbrython/README.md

 $ python devel_script.py

-The script can also be debugged using idle, our your IDE of choice.
+The script can also be debugged using idle, or your IDE of choice.

 There is a simple example in the examples directory.
 The script sample.py can be run from examples/index.html, or from the command line as